rambaeharambae/img_drawing_reference_scraper/README.md

             Notes:
             - The first launch may be long due to the absence of some dependent libraries on the device (like YOLO\WebDriver-manager)

-            Logic developer and tester: Hara
-            Developed and wrote the code: ChatGPT

             Future improvements:
             - New classes to search (animals and items)